aredn/documentation/arednHow-toGuides/siso-mimo.rst

 By design SISO devices transmit all of their RF power on a single polarization.
 While it may seem like an advantage to have full power concentrated on a single polarization, there are specific limitations to SISO devices.
 A single chain device can only transmit one data stream at a time, and SISO devices do not have the ability to process and enhance multiple signals received simultaneously.

 SISO devices are also limited in the data throughput they can achieve on their single chain.
-For example, a SISO device is limited to the 802.11n :abbr:`MCS7 (Modulation and Coding Scheme)` `protocol rate <https://en.wikipedia.org/wiki/IEEE_802.11n-2009#Data_rates>`_ of 32.5 Mbps with Long Guard Interval (LGI), while a MIMO device using :abbr:`MCS15 (Modulation and Coding Scheme)` can achieve up to 65 Mbps.
+For example, a SISO device is limited to the 802.11n :abbr:`MCS7 (Modulation and Coding Scheme)` `protocol rate <https://en.wikipedia.org/wiki/IEEE_802.11n-2009#Data_rates>`_ of 32.5 Mbps with Long Guard Interval (LGI) using a 10 MHz channel width, while a MIMO device using :abbr:`MCS15 (Modulation and Coding Scheme)` can achieve up to 65 Mbps.
 In this regard SISO is at a definite disadvantage since it lacks sophisticated signal combining and the multiple simultaneous data streams that are possible with MIMO.

 MIMO Device Hardware
 --------------------